MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P06-Testing-Feed-Table-View/content.md

 First let's test things without using any real data from Product Hunt's API.

 > [action]
-> Open `FeedViewController.swift` and go to the `UITableViewDataSource` extension to update the following method:
+> Open `FeedViewController.swift` and go to the `UITableViewDataSource` extension to update the body of the **second** `tableView` method using the code below (check the parameters so that you're sure you're updating the right method):
 >
 ```swift
 func tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell {